nextauthjs/next-auth/README.md

 CSRF, Session and Linked Account endpoints are provided for Single Page Apps.

 Note: Session Tokens are stored in HTTP Only cookies to prevent session hijacking and protect against Cross Site Scripting (XSS) attacks.
-Only HTTP requests that originate from the origional domain are able to read from them.
+Only HTTP requests that originate from the original domain are able to read from them.

 In addition, it will add the following routes for each oAuth provider currently configured: